May 9, 2025 | Civil Rights Law, Constitutional Rights, First Amendment

 What’s the difference between civil liberties and civil rights?

-woman and man demonstrating equality, equal pay, civil liberties and civil rightsWhile they are somewhat similar, civil liberties are different from civil rights in that they are basic freedoms while civil rights focus on the right to be free from discrimination.
+While the term “civil rights” generally refers to a broad scope of civil liberties and civil rights that persons in this country possess by virtue of restraint on our government, technically speaking, there are differences.
+Civil liberties specifically refer to basic freedoms enshrined in the Bill of Rights that create a space of freedom in which government actors are not supposed to encroach upon, while civil rights include not only space within which governmental actors should not encroach, but also affirmative laws that impose practical requirements to protect from discrimination.
 Many of your civil liberties are guaranteed by placing limits on what the government can do to you, such as limit your freedom of speech or imprison you without proper cause.
 Other civil liberties include the right to privacy, the right to remain silent, the right to a fair trial, and the right to vote, something that both women and people of color had to fight for as they were not similarly recognized in the original Constitution.
 Most recently, the LGBTQ community fought to guarantee the right to marry for same-sex couples, a civil liberty the original framers would likely not have ever formally considered.

 Fighting for your rights